MyTeam888/Testler/README.md

-# TestModel
+# TestModler
-This tool creates a test model from existing test suites for various test refactoring purposes
+This tool creates a test suite model from existing test suites for various test refactoring purposes

 In order to create the test model first you need to instrument the project.